vitelabs/vite-wiki/docs/tutorial/node/example.md

 vite
 ```

-Now you are in gvite command line.
+Now you are in gvite command line console.
 Have fun.

 ```bash
 INFO[11-15|12:54:38]                                          monitor-log=/root/go-vite/backend-log/backend.log.9104